Rethora/bestbuy-scalper/assets/help.md

     - This [website](https://whatismyipaddress.com) should show you your current valid location
     - If it does not, find out why before continuing
     - Best Buy needs to know your real location for any reason it selects in-store pickup
+3. [Download Firefox](https://www.mozilla.org/en-US/firefox/new/) (if you don't have it already)
+    - This is the browser that this application uses
-3. Set your computer's sleep settings to never sleep/hibernate
+4. Set your computer's sleep settings to never sleep/hibernate
     - This will cause application to stop running

+#### Troubleshooting:

+1. Make sure Firefox is up-to-date